 Where to buy a snowmobile trail pass in Cranbrook, B.C.

-There is a $20 per day trail fee to ride Lumberton; it is collected at the trailhead or you can pick it up beforehand at All Season’s Motorsports, Peak Performance Motorsports Ltd. K & K Powersport Supply and Chevron Town & Pantry.
-Annual memberships are available as well and you can purchase them online.
+There is a $25 per day trail fee to ride Lumberton; it is collected at the trailhead or you can buy an annual club membership that includes your Trail Pass fee at All Seasons Motorsports, Peak Performance Motorsports or Mulisha Small Engine Repair.
+The annual club memberships are available online.

 Cranbrook, B.C.
 Snowmobile Club